Topdev0706/Blockchain-Bitcoin-/README.md

 * Utilities: Check balances, block-height, transaction lookups

-Combining the speed of kdb+ with the scalability and security of factom enables millions of records to be secured quickly and safely on the blockchain.
+Combining the speed of kdb+ with the scalability and security of factom enables millions of records to be secured quickly and safely on the Bitcoin blockchain.

 Use cases: